tendrme/PaySimpleCS/README.md

 // Fire it off (see App.config for setting UserName and Secret). var request = new Ps.Request();

 // All the metadata and appropriate goodness is returned in the response object. var response = request.Execute(newPayment);

+// The API JSON objects are strongly typed.
+// Creating a new credit card, for example, would look like this: var newCard = new Eps.Account.NewAccountCreditcard
+{
+  Content = new Types.CreditCardAccount
+  {
+    CreditCardNumber = "012345678901234",
+    ExpirationDate = "12/2015",
+    Issuer = Types.Issuer.Visa,
+    CustomerId = 209335,
+  }
+};
 ```

 TODO: note limitations + work-arounds.